Nonfunctional Adrenal Masses

 (See also Overview of Adrenal Function.)

 The most common nonfunctioning adrenal mass in adults is an adenoma (50%), followed by carcinomas and metastatic tumors.
 Cysts and lipomas make up most of the remainder.
 However, the precise proportions depend on the clinical presentation.
 Masses discovered on incidental screening are usually adenomas.
 Less commonly, in neonates, spontaneous adrenal hemorrhage may cause large adrenal masses, simulating neuroblastoma or Wilms tumor.
-In adults, bilateral massive adrenal hemorrhage may result from thromboembolic disease or coagulopathy.
+In adults, bilateral massive adrenal hemorrhage may result from thromboembolic disease or coagulopathy, whether disease- or drug-related.

-Benign cysts are observed in elderly patients and may be due to cystic degeneration, vascular accidents, lymphomas, bacterial infections, fungal infections (eg, histoplasmosis), or parasitic infestations (eg, due to Echinococcus).
-Hematogenous spread of TB organisms may cause adrenal masses.
+Benign cysts are observed in older patients and may be due to cystic degeneration or vascular accidents.
+Lymphomas, bacterial infections, fungal infections (eg, histoplasmosis), or parasitic infestations (eg, due to Echinococcus) may also manifest with adrenal masses, sometimes bilateral.
+Hematogenous spread of Mycobacterium tuberculosis may cause adrenal masses.
 A nonfunctional adrenal carcinoma causes a diffuse and infiltrating retroperitoneal process.
 Hemorrhage can occur, causing adrenal hematomas.

 Most patients are asymptomatic.
-With any adrenal mass, adrenal insufficiency is rare unless both glands are involved.
+With any adrenal mass, adrenal insufficiency is rare unless both glands are involved, but hyperfunction occurs more frequently.

-The major signs of bilateral massive adrenal hemorrhage are abdominal pain, falling Hct, signs of acute adrenal failure, and suprarenal masses on CT or MRI.
-TB of the adrenals may cause calcification and Addison disease.
+The major signs of bilateral massive adrenal hemorrhage are abdominal pain, falling hematocrit, signs of acute adrenal failure, and suprarenal masses on CT or MRI.
+Tuberculosis of the adrenals may cause calcification and Addison disease.
 Nonfunctional adrenal carcinoma usually manifests as invasive or metastatic disease.

 Nonfunctional adrenal masses are usually found incidentally during tests such as CT or MRI conducted for other reasons.
 Nonfunctionality is established clinically and confirmed by adrenal hormonal measurements.
-(See also the ACR Appropriateness Criteria for Incidentally Discovered Adrenal Mass.)
+(See also the ACR Appropriateness Criteria on Incidentally Discovered Adrenal Mass and AACE and AAES Medical Guidelines for the Management of Adrenal Incidentalomas.)

-Screening adrenal hormonal measurements include dexamethasone suppression testing and serum cortisol (to rule out Cushing syndrome), 24 hr urinary measure of fractionated metanephrines and catecholamines (to rule out pheochromocytoma) and plasma aldosterone and renin (to rule out primary aldosteronism).
+Screening adrenal hormonal measurements include dexamethasone suppression testing and serum cortisol (to rule out Cushing syndrome), 24-hour urinary or plasma fractionated metanephrines (to rule out pheochromocytoma) and plasma aldosterone and renin (to rule out primary aldosteronism).

-If metastatic or infectious disease is possible, fine-needle biopsy can be diagnostic but is contraindicated if adrenal carcinoma or pheochromocytoma is strongly suspected.
+If metastatic or infectious disease is possible, fine-needle biopsy can be diagnostic but is contraindicated if there is suspicion of adrenal carcinoma (to avoid spread of tumor) or pheochromocytoma (to avoid precipitating acute hypertension).

 Adrenal adenomas < 2 cm require no special treatment but should be observed for growth or development of secretory function (such as by looking for clinical signs and periodically measuring electrolytes).